Fiesta Rancho: Closure and demolition

 Nevada casinos were among businesses required to close on March 17, 2020, due to the COVID-19 pandemic and its effects on the state.
 Casinos in the state were allowed to reopen on June 4, 2020, although Station Casinos planned to keep Fiesta Rancho closed for a year due to economic uncertainty brought on by the pandemic.
 The ice rink did reopen, however.

 Fiesta Rancho was among Station's worst-performing properties prior to the pandemic, and its customer base largely relocated to the company's Santa Fe property after casinos reopened.
 The company announced in August 2020 that the reopening of closed properties, including the Fiestas, was dependent on demand, noting that the closures may be permanent.
 Texas Station and Fiesta Rancho had a combined total of nearly 3,200 slot machines, and North Las Vegas saw decreased gaming revenue following their closure, while most of the state's other gaming markets experienced record profits during 2021.

 Station announced on July 15, 2022 that it would demolish the Fiesta properties and Texas Station, and subsequently sell the land.
-Demolition was underway in September 2022.
-Analysts viewed the demolition as a defensive move to prevent future competition from gaming rivals.
+Analysts viewed the demolition plan as a defensive move to prevent future competition from gaming rivals.
 North Las Vegas mayor John Lee was hopeful that the land would be redeveloped as commercial space.
 Pat Spearman, a mayoral candidate for North Las Vegas, had suggested saving Fiesta Rancho and repurposing it as a skills training center for people who lost their jobs to technology.
-The Pepsi Ice Arena will remain after demolition and will continue operations until Station sells the land.
+Demolition began in April 2023.
+The Pepsi Ice Arena remained after demolition and would continue operations until Station sold the land.
+The Fiesta's parking garage was also left intact.

+City officials had considered purchasing the Fiesta and Texas Station properties for redevelopment as affordable housing.
+However, the purchase price was deemed too high.
+In July 2023, plans were announced by Agora Realty & Management to redevelop the two properties as a mixed-use project, known as Hylo Park.
+The former Fiesta land would include a 150-room hotel, retail space, and two new ice rinks, while the existing rink would be converted into a field house.
+Construction, to be done in phases, is expected to begin in early 2024 and conclude by late 2025.